seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/docs/support/support.md

 ## Compiling C/C++ Programs

-1. Set up your enviornment
+1. Set up your environment
     - MacOS and Linux have C++ pre-installed
     - For Windows, you will need to download and install the GCC (GNU Compiler Collection) which is used to compile C/C++.
 Install the GCC compiler using the following commands in the terminal:
         1. Get information on updated versions of packages: `sudo apt-get update`